plonerma/growing-review/src/summaries/weiNetworkMorphism2016.md

 sparse.
 Additionally, they reiterate the requirement of idempotent activation functions, which they deem insufficient.

+Through an iterative procedure, a convolutional layer is decomposed into two layers, retaining a large number of non-zero entries.

+@weiStableNetworkMorphism2019 furhter improve the decomposition method in order to minimize the performance drop after transforming (growing) the network.

 Instead of relying on idempotent activation functions, @weiNetworkMorphism2016